Chester Bennington: A look at five of his greatest live moments

 Over the course of 2020, Linkin Park has been reflecting on their legacy as one of rock’s most unceasingly popular acts.
 It’s been 20 years since the rap-rock juggernauts released their landmark debut, Hybrid Theory.
 A record that defined a generation of music fans.
-To commemorate the anniversary, we’re taking a look at five of our favourite live Chester Bennington performances.
+To commemorate the anniversary, we’re taking a look at five of our favourite live Chester Bennington performances and his greatest moments.

 The inimitable frontman was equal part talent and heart.
 A beguiling performer with an unmatched talent for forging an intimate connection with crowds, no matter the size.
 Bennington and Linkin Park truly meant something to people.
 20 years into their career and their popularity is yet to wane.
-Check out our favourite performances below.
+Check out our favourite Chester Bennington performances and what we consider to be his greatest moments below.

 ‘From The Inside’ live at Rock am Ring 2004: